Ex-UP minister Maurya says no intention to go back to BJP | Politics

 Ex-BJP leader Swami Prasad Maurya on Wednesday said he was not going back to the saffron camp and indicated joining Samajwadi Party on Friday.

-Maurya, who quit the party on Tuesday, claimed that his resignation from the cabinet has triggered an earthquake in the BJP.
+Maurya, who quit as minister on Tuesday, claimed that his resignation from the cabinet has triggered an earthquake in the BJP.

 Meanwhile, a Sultanpur district court during the day issued an arrest warrant against him in a seven years old case in which he was accused of making objectionable comments against Hindu deities.